muratk3n/thirdwave/en/README.md

 There will be "graders" not teachers in the new system.
 Grade is pass/fail.
-Graders can hang around in study halls if they are not grading (rare) both to keep it quite, but also answer questions in their field.
+Graders can hang around in study halls if they are not grading (rare) both to keep it quite, and answer the occas questions in their field.

 ---